orsonteodoro/gcf2/profiles/gaming/README.md

       scenario that leads to premature permadeath.
 For casual gaming, KFENCE has acceptable performance tolerance.
-For competitive gaming, the performance is unacceptable because both the use of -O2 (10% penalty) and the hardening may stack or be additive.
+For competitive gaming, the performance is unacceptable because both the use of -O2 (10% penalty) and the hardening may stack or be additive so maybe nearly 20% performance impact penalty combined.
+We start out with the 90% performance as the new baseline then drop it down again 8%.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS